eagle-io/docs/source/faq/index.rst

 What types of data loggers, PLCs and RTUs are supported?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-We support the following range of dataloggers:
+We support the following range of data loggers:

 Campbell Scientific
-	Data loggers that use the PakBus protocol including the CR200, CR800, CR1000 and CR6 series.
+	Campbell PakBus loggers including the CR200, CR800, CR1000 and CR6 series.

 .. only:: not latex